tamersp25/docs/src/docs/overview/aiWARE-in-depth/controller.md

 Step 7:  At 5 second intervals the RT Engine Library wakes up and posts a status update to the Controller.
 For example:  12 units complete or 11 units complete, 1 error, 1 retry.
 Etc.

-Step 8:  When the last work is done.
-The engine notifies controller that all work assigned is done.
+Step 8:  When the last work is done, the engine notifies Controller that all work assigned is done.

 ### Controller HTTP API

-Controller HTTP API is implemented using the fasthttp go library.
-We are using a restful style for these HTTP-based APIs.
+Controller HTTP API is implemented using the _fasthttp_ Go library.
+We are using a RESTful style for these HTTP-based APIs.

 The APIs are defined at [https://github.com/veritone/project-edge/tree/master/api/controller](https://github.com/veritone/project-edge/tree/master/api/controller) in swagger definition.